digitaldangal/Clothing-Marketplace/Readme.md

 - [ ] Brands
 - [ ] Purchasing
 - [ ] Uploading Products
+    - [ ] Improve with drag and drop to reorder images
 - [ ] Delivery Logistics

 ## Installation